ResearchOur major research interests are in adolescent and emerging adult development, with a focus on two main questions:

 In order to answer some of these questions, we have conducted an longitudinal-sequential survey study of 3993 adolescents, from grade 9 to grade 12, and a 4-year longitudinal survey study of 1124 emerging adults.
 The surveys assess risk taking (e.g.,substance use, aggression, delinquency), intrapersonal adjustment (e.g., depression, nonsuicidal self-injury, suicide ideation, social anxiety, stress, life satisfaction), involvement in structured and unstructured activities, Internet/videogame use, interpersonal relationships with parents and friends, school culture, neighbourhood quality, temperament, sleep quality, spirituality/religiosity, academic achievement, parental monitoring, physical activity, coping, etc. The surveys are unique in their comprehensive assessment of lifestyle choices over time and are a critical extension to the extant literature on risk taking and positive youth development.

 We also develop experiments where we explicitly test some of the hypotheses generated from our survey research.
 For example, we currently are conducting experiments on the relation between violent video game play and aggression.
-We also are using physiological assessments (e.g., heart rate, blood pressure) to examine the role of emotion in influencing decisions to become involved in social issues, and whether that differs between adolescents and adults.
+We also are examining associations among exposure to painful life events (e.g., combat sports, self-injury), stress, and emotions using physiological equipment (i.e., heart rate, cold-pressor task) among adolescents and emerging adults.

 Some current projects include: